tcarnoldussen/Menge/doc/mengeDetails/behaveSpec.md

 independent events which nevertheless affect the agent.
 The behavior FSM provides mechanisms for both.

 Let's consider a concrete example: taking a subway ride.
-We'll followa single passenger and observe his changing behaviors as he goes through a typical subway experience.
+We'll follow a single passenger and observe his changing behaviors as he goes through a typical subway experience.
 First, the passenger enters the station.
 We'll assume he's a tourist and has to buy a subway ticket.
 So, he goes to the ticket kiosks.
 Because it's mid-morning, there are a number of other passengers and he waits in line to buy